android-generic/vendor_foss/README.md

 ### Notes

 - For microG, **Singature Spoofing is required**, If your builds don't have it yet look around  [microG repo](https://github.com/microg/GmsCore) for the Signature Spoofing patches. (`patches` dir or Pull Requests)
+- For Brommite SystemWebview, **please remember to add it into config_webview_packages.xml alongside with the signature**.
+You can visit [Bromite's Installing SystemWebView](https://github.com/bromite/bromite/wiki/Installing-SystemWebView) for more info.